-- Let’s say, I want to see the first three weeks in June.
+- Let’s say, I want to see the first three weeks of June.
 I just click on the first week and drag it down to highlight the other weeks.
 It just shows me the selected period, but it doesn’t even have to be consecutive days.

-- You can also just pick selected days.
+- You can also just pick a few days.
 Let’s say I’m interested in June 9th, then hold down control and select the other days that you’re interested in.
 I’m going to pick June 16th, 23rd and 25th.

 View multiple calendars

 - Some of us have more than one calendar in Outlook.
-You can choose on how you want to see them.
+You can choose how you want to see them.
 In my case, I have my own calendar but I’m also part of a group calendar for finance.

 - By default, Outlook is going to show these calendars side by side, but you can also overlay them to better see availability across calendars.
-Just click the arrow for the overlay mode.
+Just click the arrow for overlay mode.

 - You will still be able to distinguish them because each calendar is going to keep its own color.
 Just click the arrow again.

 - I’m a big fan of color coding.
 In a previous article, I showed you how you can color code your emails so that you’re only on cc.

 - This way, you can see right away that the message isn’t directly addressed to you without even opening it.

 - Another way to take advantage of color coding is in your calendar.